 Public opinion as it operated in the legal field was somewhat varied.
 Often a transgression would be detered because of the threat of reprisal by the people.
-In the book of Leviticus it is mentioned that Moses admonishes the people that they should not blaspheme because the penalty would be 10 stoning by the populace.
+In the book of Leviticus it is mentioned that Moses admonishes the people that they should not blaspheme because the penalty would be toning by the populace.
 Also Leviticus prescribes the same punishment for anyone giving child sacrifices to 11 Molech.
-In Deuteronomy stoning is threatened for idolatrous practices and as a punishment against the child who 13 is rebellious against his parents.
+In Deuteronomy stoning is threatened for idolatrous practices and as a punishment against the child who is rebellious against his parents.

 The fact that the threat of public reprisal would be carried out can clearly be seen from other passages.
-In Leviticus 24:23 the blasphemer is brought outside of the camp and then stoned to death by the people.
-Also when
+In Leviticus 24:23 the blasphemer is brought cutside of the camp and then stoned to death by the people.
+Also when to the only that are not provided by

-Achan took the devoted thing the whole people of Israel stoned and burned him.
+Achan took the devoted thing the whole people of Israel stoned lip and burned him.